nikhil-salgaonkar/extractors/.github/ISSUE_TEMPLATE/update_extractor.md

 Tell us more about the update, here are some examples
 - There are additional field that needs to be extracted
 - There is a new version of the source with breaking changes to the logging schema
+- There are additional detection analytics possible as an impact of this update.

 **Expected results**
 Tell us more about what you'd like to be changed
 - Provide links to the new source version, urls, documentation, samples, annotations
 - Log events that need to be updated, annotations, suggestions

-**Impacted workbooks**
-If there are workbooks that can directly see impact of the change.

 **Additional details / screenshot**
 - ![Screenshot]()